daddydubzzz/memory-merge/README.md

 ## Security & Privacy

 - All data is encrypted in transit and at rest
-- Firebase security rules ensure couple-only access
+- Firebase security rules ensure account member-only access
 - OpenAI processes data but doesn't store it
 - No third-party analytics or tracking
+- Each user gets their own personalized experience while sharing the same knowledge base

 ## License